John Lee Webster: Trial of Standing Bear

-Webster was approached in the spring of 1879 by Thomas Henry Tibbles, assistant editor of the Omaha Daily Herald.
-He was concerned about the welfare of members of the Ponca tribe at Fort Omaha, who had been detained for their failure to return to Indian Territory under orders from the U.S. government.
+Webster was approached in the spring of 1879 by Thomas Henry Tibbles, assistant editor of the Omaha Daily Herald, who was concerned about the welfare of members of the Ponca tribe at Fort Omaha.
+They had been detained for their failure to return to Indian Territory under orders from the U.S. government.
 Tibbles was sympathetic to the plight of the tribe, which sought to return to tribal lands on the Niobrara River in northeastern Nebraska.
 He also approached Andrew J. Poppleton, counsel for the Union Pacific Railroad.
 Webster and Poppleton both agreed to represent Ponca Chief Standing Bear and the tribe without a fee, in a lawsuit to compel the government to justify their arrest.
 In a landmark ruling in Standing Bear v.
 Crook, U.S. District Court Judge Elmer S. Dundy held that "an Indian is a person within the meaning of the law" and that Standing Bear was being held illegally.
 He issued a writ of habeas corpus, which is an order to release someone held illegally.

 The most significant aspect of the ruling, according to some historians, concerned the legality of the Army's detention of Standing Bear.
 Judge Dundy concluded that no such authority existed in an act of Congress or in a treaty with the Ponca tribe, either to detain him, to remove him by force, or to force him back to the Indian Territory.